 As the end of the academic year approaches, we hope your students will enjoy a break from classes and take time to rest, rejuvenate, and celebrate the success of completing a year that presented many challenges!
 The summer break is also a great time for your student to get a jump-start on career decision-making and building experience.
 The Office of Career Planning is available to support your student during their process — we’re available for appointments all summer long!

 OCP is eager to work with your students, and we are available to serve them in a virtual capacity throughout the summer.
 Students can schedule Zoom appointments with our career counselors via Handshake, our interactive recruiting platform.
 Encourage your student to download the Handshake app to connect with us and to stay on top of upcoming career-related events and to view job and internship postings.
-And, refer to this resource, which is full of ideas for navigating and meeting career goals in a virtual environment.

 Employers tell us that when hiring recent college graduates, they are looking for candidates with experiences relevant to the roles they seek to fill.
 Many students participate in internships over the summer, helping to solidify career interests and to build that experience.
 “Experience” doesn’t just come in the form of formal internships, though!
 Encourage your students to think broadly about ways to apply what they’re learning in the classroom.
 Short-term, project-based experiences are becoming increasingly popular with both students and employers, and can be a great way for students to build their resume over the summer.
 Recognizing that it may have been more difficult for students to gain leadership experiences or participate in extracurricular activities over the past year due to Covid-19 restrictions, encourage your students to think creatively about how they might build their resume — or simply explore options — during the break.
 For example, volunteering and job shadowing are valuable ways to gain clarity on career direction, make connections, and develop skills and experience employers are seeking.
 If your students are unsure of their career direction, encourage them to have informational conversations with professionals to learn more about various career paths, providing them the opportunity to confirm interests and build a professional network at the same time.
 Know someone who could be helpful to your student?
 Refer them to colleagues, friends, and community members with experience related to their interests.